 Total Hip Arthroplasty: What is Direct Anterior Approach Hip Replacement Surgery?

-Total hip arthroplasty is a surgical procedure in which cartilage and bone that were damaged by arthritis are removed from the hip joint and replaced with artificial components.
+Total hip arthroplasty is a surgical procedure in which cartilage and bone that were damaged by arthritis are removed from the hip joint and replaced with artificial joint components.
 This can help relieve hip joint pain from arthritis and restore the normal alignment and function of your hip.
 In December of 2013, Dr. Stewart transitioned to using the direct anterior approach for hip replacement surgery.
 He now performs greater than 99% of his hip replacements through this method.
 The direct anterior approach hip replacement is becoming an increasingly popular method for performing hip replacement surgery due to the numerous benefits it provides.
-The approach is the method a surgeon uses to get to the hip joint for hip replacement surgery.
-The direct anterior approach is a surgical technique that allows the surgeon to access the joint where the hip pain is on the anterior surface, which is diagrammed below.
+The approach is the method an orthopedic surgeon uses to get to the hip joint for hip replacement surgery.
+The direct anterior approach is a surgical technique that allows the orthopedic surgeon to access the joint where the hip pain is on the anterior surface, which is diagrammed below.

 What is Degenerative Joint Disease (DJD)?